gbogard/portfolio/src/content/blog/what-is-recursion.md

 > The factorial of a positive integer n, denoted by n!, is the product of all positive integers less than or equal to n.

-Or to put it in a more _imperative_ manner : to calculate the factorial of the positive integer n, you need all whole numbers from n down to 1.
+Or to put it in a more _imperative_ manner : to calculate the factorial of the positive integer n, you need to multiply all whole numbers from n down to 1.

 How would you calculate the factorial of let's say 5 ?
 Just multiply 1, 2, 3, 4 and 5 together.